Key West Lighthouse Museum

 Key West Lighthouse © placesaroundfl

-The landmark beacon of the Key West Lighthouse was built in 1847 to warn ships of the hazardous reefs lying off the lower Keys, and, having been taken out of commission in 1969, is now a popular tourist attraction.
+The landmark beacon of the Key West Lighthouse was built in 1847 to warn ships of the hazardous reefs lying off the lower Keys.
+Having been taken out of commission in 1969, it is now a popular tourist attraction.
 Visitors can climb the 86-foot (26m) high tower to marvel at the spectacular view.
 The clapboard bungalow that was the keeper's quarters has been restored and maintained as a museum, providing a glimpse of life in Key West in the 19th century and into the bygone profession of lighthouse keeping.
 Interestingly, the first keeper of the Key West Lighthouse was a woman, an almost unheard of appointment for the 19th century.

 Opening times: Daily 9.30am-4.30pm